Background to Confucianism

 8. Analects 13.25

 Paradoxically, Confucius says that it is easy to serve the superior man but difficult to please him; this is in contrast to the "mean man" who is difficult to serve but easy to please.
 It is easy to serve the superior man because there is only one way to do so: in accordance with the Way [tao].
 It is difficult to please him, however, because to act according to the Way is difficult.
-The "mean man" may be served in many ways, which makes it difficult to serve him because of his arbitrariness; yet, he is easily pleased because he has no ethical standards to meet in one's service to him.
+The "mean man" may be served in many ways, which makes it difficult to serve him because of his arbitrariness; yet, he is easily pleased because he has no ethical standards to meet in one's service to him; any profit will be willingly received by him.
 In this context, the Way seems to be a system of ethics, according to which one conforms one's behavior; it applies in particular to one's relationships with others.

 9. Analects 14.1

-According to this saying, the Way (tao) can prevail or not prevail in a state, which seems to describe good government and bad government respectively.
+According to this saying, the Way (tao) can either prevail or not prevail in a state, which seems to describe good government and bad government respectively.
 Government officials should not work for a salary either when the Way prevails or when it does not; in other words, those who govern should be motivated by something higher than merely earning a living.

 10. Analects 14.36